MicrosoftDocs/cpp-docs/docs/standard-library/deque-class.md

 The allocator class to use with this object.

 *`Count`*\
-The number of elements in the constructed deque.
+The number of elements in the constructed `deque`.

 *`Val`*\
-The value of the elements in the constructed deque.
+The value of the elements in the constructed `deque`.

 *`Right`*\
-The deque of which the constructed deque is to be a copy.
+The `deque` of which the constructed `deque` is to be a copy.

 *`First`*\
 Position of the first element in the range of elements to be copied.